Find Drug and Alcohol Treatment Centers in Oregon

-- Inpatient Rehabilitation: Residential rehabilitation is often the most effective form of addiction treatment.
+- Inpatient Rehabilitation: Also known as residential rehab, inpatient treatment is often the most effective form of addiction treatment.
 It requires the patient live in the treatment facility for a period of 30 to 90 days.
-During their stay, they may undergo detox, followed by intensive therapy that addresses the underlying causes of their addiction.
-They will participate in both individual and group therapy where they can connect and learn from other residents who are experiencing similar situations.
-During inpatient treatment, all drugs and alcohol are prohibited, decreasing the risk for relapse and helping patient to ficus fully on their recovery.
-During treatment, patient will gain the valuable skills and given the resources they need to continue their sobriety once they complete the program.
+Inpatient programs often involve a period of detox, followed by intensive therapy to address the underlying causes of the addiction.
+Clients participate in both individual and group therapy where they can connect and learn from other residents who are experiencing similar situations.
+During inpatient treatment, all drugs and alcohol are prohibited, decreasing the risk for relapse and helping patients focus fully on their recovery.
+Clients are taught the valuable skills and gain the resources they need to maintain their sobriety once they complete the program.

 - Outpatient Rehabilitation: Outpatient rehabilitation is an alternative to inpatient treatment or can also serve as a support after a person had undergone inpatient treatment.
 This provides an opportunity for a person to receive counseling, participate in support groups, or other services a few times a week while still allowing them to care for their families and go to work.